sul-dlss-deprecated/bassi_veratti/README.md

 delete all the records in the test solr core, index all fixtures in `spec/fixtures`, run `db:migrate` in test, then run the tests, and then restart development jetty

+## Caching

+The map on the home page and the collection inventory page are stored in a fragment cache to speed up delivery.
+Caching is currently enabled in all environments (including development) and stored on disk in the tmp folder of the app.
+Fragment caches should be automatically purged on an EAD re-index or deployment via the following rake task (which can be run manually if needed):

+rake bassi:expire_caches

 ## Collection Highlights

 The collection highlights shown on the home page are stored in MySQL.
 The database entries are created in db/seeds.rb